python-sprints/python-sprints.github.io/pandas/guide/_sources/pandas_setup.rst.txt

 to submit a pull request, so they are included in pandas.

 .. note::
-   **Window users**: run the next commands with Git Bash started at the cloned pandas folder.
+   **Windows users**: run the next commands with Git Bash started at the cloned pandas folder.

 You can create a git branch running: